jimfrob/BlueSCSI-v2-NuBus-Mount/README.md

 I did my best to align everything by using an STL generated from the KiCad PCB editor from the files from the BlueSCSI v2 GitHub page (https://github.com/BlueSCSI/BlueSCSI-v2)

-I will include my Bambu Studio project file as well as the extension I made in FreeCAD for the bracket.
+I will include my Bambu Studio project file as well as the STL of the extension I made in FreeCAD for the bracket.